nuitrcs/rworkshops/README.md

 [R Reference Card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf): lists many commonly used functions

-## Using RStudio

-[DataCamp: Working withe the RStudio IDE](https://www.datacamp.com/courses/working-with-the-rstudio-ide-part-1): the first part of this online course is free and will help you get oriented in the RStudio application.

-## Interactive Tutorials/Courses
+## Tutorials/Online Courses

-[DataCamp](https://www.datacamp.com): Excellent online courses teaching many aspects of R, Python, and SQL.
-You write R code directly in your web browser as you work through each lesson.
-DataCamp is aimed at training data scientists, but most of the courses and skills are applicable to academic researchers as well.
-Some DataCamp courses assume familiarity with basic data analysis concepts, but many teach data analysis skills along with teaching R.  Northwestern Research Computing currently has a limited number of subscriptions available for researchers.
-[More information](http://www.it.northwestern.edu/research/campus-events/data-camp.html).
+[RStudio Learning](https://www.rstudio.com/online-learning/): a list of resources from RStudio

 [Swirl](http://swirlstats.com/): Swirl courses run interactively directly in R.  There courses teach both statistical concepts and R together.
 See the Swirl website for instructions on installing and using the package.

-## Tutorials/Online Courses

 [Data Analysis and Visualization using R](http://varianceexplained.org/RData/): an online course from David Robinson, whose [blog](http://varianceexplained.org/) is also worth following.